 - Stir baking soda into buttermilk and set aside.
 If the mixture bubbles, the baking soda is still good.
 If it doesn’t bubble, you need to buy more.

-- Place both types flour and salt in a large mixing bowl and stir.
+- Place both types flour and salt in a large mixing bowl and whisk.

-- Make a well in the center and pour in buttermilk and soda.
+- Pour in buttermilk and soda.
 Stir until the flour is wet.

 - Turn out onto a floured surface.
 Sprinkle with flour.
 Knead gently and add more flour as necessary until the dough is no longer sticky.
-Form into a ball and place on baking sheet that has been sprayed with non-stick spray or is covered with a baking mat.
+Form into a ball and place on baking sheet that is covered with a baking mat or parchment paper.

 - Using hands, press out the dough in a circle that is 1 ½ inches thick.